authcrunch/authcrunch.github.io/docs/authorize/acl-rbac.md

 field <name> [not] exists
 ```

-For example the following condition checks for the presense
+For example the following condition checks for the presence
 of `sub` field in a token:

 ```